Transcript of THE Interview

 biological explanation of the human condition

 Craig Conway: Hello to everyone listening.
 My name is Craig Conway.
-Now, whilst I’ve been an actor by profession in the world of film, TV and theatre over the last 30 years, very recently I’ve been introduced to doing radio where I talk to people from all over the world in all different kinds of trades and work—and it’s been a very exciting and revealing opportunity for me to talk to people in a more in-depth way.
-And this has led me to do a series of interviews with people out there in the world who are really trying to make a difference.
+Now, whilst I’ve been an actor by profession, very recently I’ve been introduced to doing radio where I talk to people from all over the world.
 Well, today I have a very, very special guest on the line from Australia.

 So I don’t care what you’re doing, you need to stop and listen to this interview.
 In fact, I don’t care what you do for the rest of your life, if you can you just need to listen to this!

 The interview will be in four parts, each averaging 15 minutes, which is not a lot when you consider that we’re going to be explaining the whole human condition!

 So it’s a great privilege to introduce Australian biologist Jeremy Griffith.
 He’s the author of a book titled FREEDOM: The End Of The Human Condition, and this is my copy, which I’ve had with me now for quite a long time and I take it everywhere with me, and there are now millions of people all over the globe studying, reading and researching through this book that Jeremy has brought to us.
 [Craig learnt of Jeremy’s explanation of the human condition in early 2019, and became so impressed by it he started a WTM Centre in north east England to promote it; see ]